 ABOUT

 A California girl at heart, she ran back to Los Angeles on her eighteenth birthday to chase a career in acting.
-After a couple decades, and a collection of gigs on soap operas, sitcoms, and after school specials, she stumbled headfirst into poetry.
-Her poems have appeared in The McNeese Review, HAD and Door Is A Jar, among others.
-Her debut chapbook, Don’t Worry About Me, was released in 2024 (Bottlecap Press).
-Her sophomore chap, The Last Girl, will be released in September, 2025 (Finishing Line Press).
+After a couple decades, and a collection of roles on soap operas, sitcoms, and after school specials, she stumbled into poetry.

 In 2023, she attended the Southampton Writers Conference under the tutelage of Billy Collins.